trufflesuite/truffle/packages/truffle-core/docs/advanced/commands.md

 ##### watch

 Watch for changes to contracts, app and configuration files.
-When there's a change, rebuild the app and redeploy changes to the contracts if necessary.
+When there's a change, rebuild the app if necessary.

 ```none
 $ truffle watch